jamessanford/kegs/README.md

 Port of Kent Dickey's KEGS Apple IIgs Emulator to Android.
+Also includes OG ActiveGS patches as of kegs_3_0_242.

 You can find a release version in Google Play: https://play.google.com/store/apps/details?id=com.froop.app.kegs